Advice

 How and where you will charge an EV can affect your choice of car

 Charging at home is undoubtedly the easiest and cheapest way to do it but you’ll need to source and pay for your wallbox yourself.
 It’s usually not a difficult process but it is an additional cost to factor into your budget.
+You can even opt for a used home charger to go with your used electric car.
+And you can read our guide to that here.

 If you don’t have off-street parking, think about where and how you’ll charge your car.
 On-street devices are soaring in number, meaning you may be able to use a kerbside device near your home.
 If not, you’ll want to be confident that you have sufficient access to other public charging.
 This can become complicated and expensive, so if you’re in this position, it might be that an EV isn’t the right choice for you yet.